 A host of high quality features give this smart static caravan an air of affordable luxury.

-The Moonstone 3 from Atlas Leisure Homes comes in three options – a 36ft x 12ft three bed, a 36ft x 12ft 2 bed ES and a 35ft x 12ft 2 bed version.
+The Atlas Moonstone 3 comes in three options – a 36ft x 12ft three bed, a 36ft x 12ft 2 bed ES and a 35ft x 12ft 2 bed version.

 We review the 36 x 12 two bedroomed model here with a flat front exterior, resplendent with two large windows.